 Required by the state Board of Education, the report card evaluates graduates of 40 state university and college teaching programs as well as non-traditional teacher preparation programs.
 The report grades programs across three areas: candidate profile, employment status of graduates and provider impact, which measures classroom observation and student growth scores.

-“The report showed that 80 percent of our education graduates have teaching jobs within a year of graduation,” Harris said.
+“The report showed that 80 percent of our education graduates have teaching jobs in Tennessee within a year of graduation,” Harris said.
+“Furthermore, nearly 100 percent of our graduates have teaching positions not only in Tennessee public schools but also in schools, private and public, across the nation.”

 The employment category also ranks rate of employment as well as retention rates.
 Trevecca ranked well above the state average in rate of employment of graduates three years after graduation and third-year retention rate, earning 13.9 points out of a possible 15 in the category.